jrkwon/mir_torcs/README.md

 ## Training

+The training was not very successful in the early stages.
+So I did some changes in the training after investigating the training data set.

+### Scaling steering angles
+Most steering angle values are between -0.2 and 0.2.
+Only few pick values are found.
+To make the value be in the range -1 and 1, I used 5 as a multiplication factor to the steering angle.
+And when a trained model's prediction must scale down by the factor of 5.

+### Jitters
+Since we collected data from a human driver's behavior, the steering angle has small jitters that prevent a network from being properly trained.
+So I removed those jitters.
+After scrutinizing the data sets, 0.002 was chosen as the minimum steering angle value.
+This means that if a steering angle is smaller than 0.002, the value will be considered as 0.
+This is done both in the training and prediction stage.

 ### train.py

 After all parameters are properly set in ``config.py``, this ``train.py`` is the ultimate solution for the training.